 - Provide a signed copy of Exhibit C (Self-Certification) prior to the project's preconstruction meeting. - 3.
-During the construction/rehabilitation phase, the project owner must: - Complete and submit Exhibit D (Pay Application) with each pay application, certifying compliance with BABA. - Perform inspections to spot check materials and specifically check line items to confirm compliance with BABA. - Submit records of all invoices, labels, and receipts for eligible materials to baba@wvhdf.com for the Fund's review to ensure compliance with BABA for any item not subject to a waiver. - Include Exhibit E (Change Order Materials Certification) when requesting a change order, which is executed by the Project Owner, Architect, and General Contractor. - When submitting a change order for a product that is subject to BABA and a waiver or general exception is not already in place, notify the Fund to request a product-specific waiver using the process detailed in Item IV. - 4.
-When the project construction/rehabilitation is completed, the project owner must: - Submit an updated Exhibit C (Self Certification) with the HOME and/or HTF final pay application. - Keep BABA records for five (5) years from receipt of the final HOME or HTF funds (see Item IV, Section D). - Continued maintenance and upkeep on the project occurring post-construction, which does not use HOME or HTF money, is not subject to BABA requirements.
+During the construction/rehabilitation phase, the project owner must: - If additional covered materials were purchased, submit an updated Exhibit B (Covered Materials) with each pay application. - Complete and submit Exhibit D (Pay Application) with each pay application, certifying compliance with BABA. - $\circ~$ Perform inspections to spot check materials and specifically check line items to confirm compliance with BABA. - Submit documentation evidencing the covered materials were made in the United States to baba@wvhdf.com.
+Examples of documentation include: - A copy of the label indicating the product was made in the United States. - A copy of the product description or technical specifications that provides sufficient detail to conclude that the Covered Materials comply with BABA. - A certificate or other documentation from the manufacturer demonstrating that the covered materials comply with BABA. - A signed certification from the manufacturer of the Covered Materials certifying compliance with BABA. - Copies of invoices or receipts that ensure compliance with BABA. - Other documentation satisfactory to the Fund evidencing compliance with BABA. - Include Exhibit E (Change Order Materials Certification) when requesting a change order, which is executed by the Project Owner and General Contractor. - When submitting a change order for a product that is subject to BABA and a waiver or general exception is not already in place, notify the Fund to request a product-specific waiver using the process detailed in Item IV. - 4.
+When the project construction/rehabilitation is completed, the project owner must:

+- Submit an updated Exhibit C (Self Certification) with the HOME and/or HTF final pay application. - Keep BABA records for five (5) years from receipt of the final HOME or HTF funds (see Item IV, Section D). - Continued maintenance and upkeep on the project occurring post-construction, which does not use HOME or HTF money, is not subject to BABA requirements.
 If additional HOME or HTF funding is received for rehabilitation, it will be subject to BABA requirements.